 Anthony: South Africa

-You have a wonderful analogy of the moral law, and yes I do believe that if we obeyed/adhered to the sermon on the Mount we would very likely be covering all other laws.
+You have an excellent analogy of the moral law, and yes I do believe that if we obeyed/adhered to the Sermon on the Mount we would very likely be covering all other laws.

 "You shall not covet" is one of the Ten Commandments, (#10).

-According to the Apostle PauI the Ten Commandments serve to teach us what God considers to be sin, and according to his writings, he observed the Ten Commandments and taught others to do so, (Rom 7:7).
+According to the Apostle Paul, the Ten Commandments serve to teach us what God considers to be a sin, and according to his writings, he observed the Ten Commandments and taught others to do so, (Rom 7:7).

 I believe we are to observe the Ten Commandments as guidelines, which includes honoring the Sabbath, (meaning "day of rest)."

 However, Christians are under the "Law of Grace."
 Jesus, "God the Son," the only one to perfectly fulfill every commandment, was found worthy by "God the Father" to die in the place of all who would accept Him as their Savior.